HermanL02/Warwick-MSc-CS-Notes/CS932L Formal System Design/Lec4. More about relations.md

 ## Relational Inverse

-The types of domain and range swap
+The types of domain and range swap.